Automattic/vip-go-compatibility-scanner/README.md

 ### Creating Zendesk tickets

-If you wish to also create Zendesk tickets to notify about the GitHub issues opened, you can use the zendesk-tickets-create.php script.
+If you wish to also create Zendesk tickets to notify about the GitHub issues opened, you can use the `zendesk-tickets-create.php` script.
 This script will determine, from a CSV file specified, with what users to open up tickets.
 It will attempt to open up only one ticket per user, listing all the GitHub issues opened up earlier by the scanning script.

 Usage is as follow:

 ```
-./zendesk-tickets-create.php --vipgoci-path="$HOME/vip-go-ci-tools/vip-go-ci/" --zendesk-subdomain="myzendesksubdomain" --zendesk-access-username="user@email" --zendesk-access-token="xyz"  --zendesk-ticket-subject="PHP Upgrade: Issues that need solving" --zendesk-ticket-body="Hi! %linebreak% Some issues were found. %linebreak% See issues here: %github_issues_link%" --zendesk-ticket-status=PENDING --zendesk-csv-data-path="file.csv --zendesk-db=/tmp/zendeskdb.sqlite"
+./zendesk-tickets-create.php --vipgoci-path="$HOME/vip-go-ci-tools/vip-go-ci/" --zendesk-subdomain="myzendesksubdomain" --zendesk-access-username="user@email" --zendesk-access-token="xyz"  --zendesk-ticket-subject="PHP Upgrade: Issues that need solving" --zendesk-ticket-body="Hi! %linebreak% Some issues were found. %linebreak% See issues here: %github_issues_link%" --zendesk-ticket-status=PENDING --zendesk-csv-data-path="file.csv" --zendesk-db="/tmp/zendeskdb.sqlite"
 ```

 The `--zendesk-ticket-body` parameter supports `%linebreak%` strings, which will be replaced with actual line-breaks.
 You can use the `--zendesk-ticket-body-file` parameter to load the ticket body from a file instead.
 Line breaks will be preserved.